Part 91 vs Part 135 — What the Difference Means for Your Flight

 Part 91 vs Part 135 in Plain English

-Title 14 of the Code of Federal Regulations — what most pilots just call the FARs — organizes aviation rules into numbered “parts.”
+Title 14 of the Code of Federal Regulations — pilots just call it the FARs — organizes aviation rules into numbered parts.
 Part 91 covers general operating and flight rules.
 Part 135 covers on-demand and commuter operations, which is the legal home of charter flying.
-They are not the same thing, and the gap between them is significant.
+They are not interchangeable, and the gap between them is bigger than most passengers realize.

 What Part 91 Actually Covers

-Part 91 is the baseline.
-It applies to almost every aircraft operating in U.S. airspace, and it governs private flying — the weekend pilot taking his Cessna 172 up on a Saturday, the corporate flight department moving executives in a Gulfstream G550, the flight school running its Piper Archers in the pattern.
-Under Part 91, the owner or operator is flying for their own purposes.
-No compensation.
-No hire.
+But what is Part 91?
+In essence, it’s the baseline ruleset for almost every aircraft operating in U.S. airspace.
+But it’s much more than that — it’s the framework governing private flying in all its forms.
+The weekend pilot taking his Cessna 172 up on a Saturday morning.
+The corporate flight department moving executives around in a Gulfstream G550.
+The flight school running Piper Archers in the pattern at lunch.
+Under Part 91, the owner or operator is flying for their own purposes — no compensation, no hire.

 Where Part 135 Comes In

-The moment someone pays for that flight, the calculus changes entirely.
-Part 135 exists to protect paying passengers — people who are not aviation professionals, who cannot assess aircraft airworthiness, and who are trusting a stranger’s operation with their lives.
-That’s a fundamentally different situation, and the FAA treats it that way.
+The moment someone pays for that flight, everything changes.
+Part 135 exists to protect paying passengers — people who aren’t aviation professionals, who can’t evaluate whether an aircraft is airworthy, and who are trusting a stranger’s operation with their lives.
+That’s a fundamentally different situation, and the FAA treats it accordingly.

 The key operational differences under Part 135 include:

-- Pilots must meet higher minimums — a Part 135 captain flying single-pilot IFR, for example, needs at least 1,200 hours total time, 500 hours cross-country, 100 hours actual instrument time, and 25 hours in the specific make and model
+• Pilots must meet higher minimums — a Part 135 captain flying single-pilot IFR needs at least 1,200 hours total time, 500 hours cross-country, 100 hours actual instrument time, and 25 hours in the specific make and model

-- Aircraft must undergo more rigorous maintenance inspections, including 100-hour inspections that are not required under Part 91
+• Aircraft must undergo more rigorous maintenance inspections, including 100-hour inspections that Part 91 simply doesn’t require

-- Operators must have approved maintenance programs reviewed by the FAA
+• Operators must have FAA-reviewed and approved maintenance programs

-- Flight and duty time limitations apply, capping how long pilots can fly before mandatory rest — Part 91 has no equivalent restriction
+• Flight and duty time limitations apply — hard caps on how long pilots can fly before mandatory rest, with no Part 91 equivalent

-- Aircraft must meet higher airworthiness standards, including specific equipment requirements based on the type of operation
+• Aircraft must meet higher airworthiness standards, including specific equipment requirements tied to the type of operation

-That’s a meaningful list.
 None of those requirements exist in Part 91 private operations.
 They exist in Part 135 because passengers have no other protection.
+That’s the whole point.

 What This Means If You Are Chartering a Flight

 Probably should have opened with this section, honestly.
-If you are the person writing the check, this is the part that directly affects you.
+If you’re the one writing the check, everything that follows is the part that directly affects you.

 When you book a charter flight, you should be flying under Part 135.
 Full stop.
-If someone is selling you a seat on an aircraft and they do not hold a Part 135 certificate, you are in an illegal operation — and more importantly, you are in an operation that has bypassed every safety standard the FAA built specifically to protect you.
+If someone is selling you a seat on an aircraft without holding a Part 135 certificate, you are in an illegal operation — and more to the point, you’re in an operation that has bypassed every safety standard the FAA built specifically to protect people in your seat.

 The Pilot Flying Your Charter

-Under Part 135, the pilots operating your flight have met verified minimums.
-The FAA doesn’t just take the operator’s word for it.
-Pilot records, logbooks, training certificates, and medical certificates are all subject to inspection during FAA surveillance visits.
-The operator’s chief pilot has approved those pilots to fly specific equipment.
-Currency requirements are tracked and documented.
+Under Part 135, the pilots on your flight have met verified minimums.
+The FAA doesn’t just take the operator’s word for it — pilot records, logbooks, training certificates, and medical certificates are all subject to inspection during surveillance visits.
+The operator’s chief pilot has personally approved those pilots to fly specific equipment.
+Currency requirements are tracked and documented, not estimated.

-Under Part 91 private operations, a pilot needs a valid medical and a current flight review — that’s a biennial two-hour session with an instructor — to legally fly.
+Under Part 91 private operations, a pilot needs a valid medical and a current flight review — a biennial two-hour session with an instructor — to legally fly.
 That’s it.
 A pilot with 300 total hours and a private certificate can legally take his friends up in his Beechcraft Bonanza A36.
-That’s legal.
-It may also be unwise depending on the conditions, but the FAA cannot stop him from making that call.
+Entirely legal.
+Potentially unwise depending on conditions, but the FAA cannot stop him from making that call for himself and his passengers.

-I made the mistake once of accepting a “discounted” flight with a guy who described himself as running a “private air transport” service.
-He was operating his Piper Malibu under Part 91, accepting money under a gray-area timeshare arrangement that skirted the edge of legality.
-The airplane had a cylinder that had been running rough for weeks, which I only found out about afterward.
-He hadn’t addressed it because, operating under Part 91, no one was checking.
-That’s the difference.
-Real money, and I ended up in an airplane I would never have boarded had I done my homework.
+Don’t make my mistake.
+I once accepted a discounted flight with someone who described himself as running a “private air transport” service out of a small field in central Virginia — he was operating his Piper Malibu under Part 91, taking money under a gray-area timeshare arrangement that skirted legality by maybe half an inch.
+The airplane had a cylinder running rough for weeks.
+I only found out afterward.
+He hadn’t addressed it because, operating under Part 91, nobody was checking.
+That’s the difference — real money, and I ended up in an airplane I would never have boarded had I spent fifteen minutes asking the right questions first.

 The Aircraft Itself

-Part 135 aircraft must comply with maintenance schedules that are reviewed and approved by the FAA.
-Most legitimate operators use computerized maintenance tracking systems — companies like Traxxall or CAMP (Continuous Airworthiness Monitoring Program) — to track every squawk, every component life limit, and every inspection interval.
-The FAA’s principal maintenance inspector for that certificate holder can walk in and pull those records at any time.
+Part 135 aircraft comply with maintenance schedules reviewed and approved by the FAA.
+Most legitimate operators use computerized maintenance tracking — companies like Traxxall or CAMP (Continuous Airworthiness Monitoring Program) — to track every squawk, every component life limit, every inspection interval.
+The FAA’s principal maintenance inspector for that certificate holder can walk in on any given Tuesday and pull those records.

-A Part 135 operator flying a Citation CJ3+ has a maintenance program that specifies exactly when every component gets inspected, replaced, or overhauled.
-The engines — Williams FJ44s in that case — have tracked life limits down to the cycle.
-Nothing gets deferred without documentation and, in many cases, FAA approval.
+A Part 135 operator flying a Citation CJ3+ runs a maintenance program that specifies exactly when every component gets inspected, replaced, or overhauled.
+The engines — Williams FJ44s in that aircraft — have tracked life limits down to the cycle.
+Nothing gets deferred without documentation and, in many cases, without FAA approval.

 Compare that to a privately owned aircraft under Part 91, where the annual inspection is the primary safety gate.
 One thorough annual per year.
-The rest is up to the owner’s judgment and his mechanic’s recommendations.
-For a careful owner with a well-maintained aircraft, that can be entirely sufficient.
-For a charter passenger with no ability to evaluate the airplane before boarding, it’s not a system that protects you.
+Everything else runs on the owner’s judgment and his mechanic’s recommendations.
+For a careful owner with a well-maintained airplane, that can be entirely sufficient.
+For a charter passenger with no ability to evaluate the aircraft before boarding, it’s not a system built to protect you.

 Insurance and Liability

-Legitimate Part 135 operators carry substantial liability coverage — typically a minimum of $1 million per seat, often much higher.
-That coverage is a condition of their operating certificate.
-It’s not optional.
+Legitimate Part 135 operators carry substantial liability coverage — typically a minimum of $1 million per seat, often considerably higher.
+That coverage is a condition of their operating certificate, not a voluntary choice.

 An individual flying under Part 91 may carry anywhere from $100,000 to whatever their personal policy covers.
 Some owners carry very little.
-If that flight ends badly, the path to any meaningful compensation for a passenger is far less clear.
+If that flight ends badly, the path to meaningful compensation for a passenger is far less clear — and far less certain.

-When you’re comparing charter quotes and one operator comes in significantly cheaper than the others, the right question isn’t “why are they so affordable?”
+When you’re comparing charter quotes and one operator comes in noticeably cheaper than everyone else, the right question isn’t “why are they so affordable?”
 The right question is: “Are they actually Part 135 certificated?”
-Ask to see their operating certificate number and verify it at the FAA’s CAROL database.
+Ask to see their operating certificate number and verify it in the FAA’s CAROL database.
 Takes about ninety seconds.
-Worth doing every time.
+Worth doing every single time.

 Part 121 — How Airlines Are Different From Both

 To complete the picture, you need one more number.
-Part 121 governs scheduled air carrier operations — your Delta, United, Southwest, and every other scheduled commercial airline.
-It is the most stringent tier of the three.
+Part 121 governs scheduled air carrier operations — Delta, United, Southwest, every other scheduled commercial airline.
+It is the most stringent tier of the three, by a meaningful margin.

 The Three-Tier System